Getting Started with Qt for Android

 See Get and Install Qt and select Qt for Android in the installer.

 In order to use Qt for Android, you need the following:

-- Java Development Kit (JDK) provided by AdoptOpenJDK for all platforms, is required to build Android apps.
-Other alternatives such as OpenJDK for Linux or Java SE Development Kit for Windows are also supported.
+- Java Development Kit 11 (JDK) or above provided by AdoptOpenJDK for all platforms, is required to build Android apps.
+Other alternatives such as OpenJDK for Linux and macOS or Java SE Development Kit for Windows are also supported.

-- Gradle for building application packages (APK) and app bundles (AAB) for Android devices.
-Gradle is delivered with Qt 5.9, and later.
+- Gradle 7.2 for building application packages (APK) and app bundles (AAB) for Android devices.
+Gradle is delivered with Qt.

 - The Android Command-line SDK Tools to install the following packages that are required to compile Qt applications for Android:

 - Platform tools

 - The Android NDK, which contains toolchains and debuggers for Android.